tyleryouk/00os-origin/00reaper/00OS-commands/user-directed/user-rules-00OS-commands.md

 * Reference specific locations in the 00OS directory structure accurately
 * Acknowledge the current cycle position when discussing implementation details
 * Frame all development work within the context of the active request
+* Emphasize the 3-step pattern when explaining command processing